Where magic happens.

 Counselors undergo extensive training prior to camp.

 Medical staff includes two nurses and a child psychologist or therapist.

-The Camp Kesem administrative team is comprised of two Project Coordinators, and eleven Committee Coordinators under the guidance of the Camp Kesem Advisory Committee and Camp Kesem National’s professional staff.
+The Camp Kesem administrative team is comprised of two Co-Directors, and twelve Committee Coordinators under the guidance of the Camp Kesem Advisory Committee and Camp Kesem National’s professional staff.

 *Camp Kesem is completely devoted, organized and run by students of Indiana University, but is not affiliated with Indiana University in any way.